Realistic sheared flow profile effects on acoustic impedance eduction in small 3D-ducts: Abstract

 \section{Abstract}

-We investigate the influence of sheared grazing flow on acoustic propagation in three-dimensional rectangular ducts.
-We particular focus on small ducts typical of most experimental impedance eduction facilities, for which the flow profile in the duct cross-section varies significantly.
-We assess the effect of simplifying this inherent two-dimensional flow profile to either a one-dimensional (2D duct) or uniform flow profile.
+We investigate the influence of realistic sheared grazing flow on acoustic propagation in three-dimensional rectangular ducts.
+We show that conclusions reached in the literature about the effects of sheared grazing flow on acoustic propagation in lined ducts are dependent on the flow profiles use in those studies, and that significantly different conclusions are reached once a realistic flow profile is used.
+We particularly focus on small ducts typical of most experimental impedance eduction facilities, for which velocity gradients are relevant in a significant fraction of the duct cross-section.
+We assess the effect of simplifying the velocity distribution in the cross-section to either a one-dimensional (2D spanwise-infinite duct) or uniform flow profile.
 Three flow profiles are considered, namely (i) the tensorised hyperbolic tangent, (ii) the law-of-the-wall, and (iii) a one obtained from a RANS simulation.
-These flow profiles are used in numerical simulations, based on the solution of the Pridmore-–Brown equation, to perform in silico impedance eduction experiments.
-Results show that realistic flow profiles can be approximated well in acoustics propagating waves in ducts by uniform or 2D-duct models provided the bulk Mach number is correctly accounted for, which contrasts with previous findings for more simplistic flow profiles.
-The key conclusion of this work is that if viscous effects are negligible and acoustic impedance is a good representation of a lined wall with grazing flow, then the simplification to a uniform flow is a reasonable approximation and traditional eduction methods are satisfactory accurate.
+These flow profiles are used as input in numerical simulations, based on the solution of the 3D-Pridmore-–Brown equation, to perform in silico impedance eduction experiments.
+Results show that realistic flow profiles can be well approximated for acoustic wave propagation in ducts by uniform or 1D flow profiles, provided the bulk Mach number is correctly accounted for, which contrasts with previous findings considering more simplistic flow profiles.
+The key conclusion of this work is that if viscous effects are negligible and acoustic impedance is a good representation of a lined wall with grazing flow, then the simplification to a uniform flow is a reasonable approximation and traditional eduction methods are sufficiently accurate.